common-workflow-lab/python-cwlgen/README.md

 ## How it works ?

-An example of usage is available in the `example/` folder of the repository.
+An example of usage is available in the `example/` folder of the repository (more details [here](http://python-cwlgen.readthedocs.io/en/latest/user_guide.html))

 ## References